ned2/slapdash/README.md

 [Dash](https://plot.ly/dash) is a Python framework for building analytical web applications.
 Slapdash provides a sensible project layout for quickly building out a multi-page Dash application with room for growth.
+It also includes:

-It includes pre-built layouts based on Bootstrap (with the help of [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.asidatascience.com)), which can be extended or swapped out for layouts constructed using your own Dash/CSS components.
+* Pre-built layouts based on Bootstrap (with the help of [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.asidatascience.com)), which can be extended or swapped out for layouts constructed using your own Dash/CSS components.
+* Scripts for conveniently launching your app in both dev and prod environments
+* A URL router that helps you manage your application's pages

 This project is intended for bootstrapping initial Dash applications, rather than being a dependency for your application.
 You shouldn't assume that